dphadtare/kubernetes-multi-container-example/README.md

 - PersistenetVolumeClaim

 #### Production Deployment

 - Create Github repo
 - Create travis config file
 - Tie repo to Travis CI(Or Junkin, CircleCI)
 - Create Google Cloud Project(Or AWS, Azur)
 - Add deployment scripts to the repo

+#### Local Development with Skaffold

+Skaffold watch our local project directory for changes and push that change in kubernetes cluster.
+We have two options to do that.